platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated.md

 This reference project has a single PHP application and three services: MySQL, Redis, and Solr.
 It has been granted 4&nbsp;GB of memory and 2 virtual CPUs per host based on its plan.

+The metrics below are for a single Production environment.

 Once you've read the metrics, see [recommendations for action](./_index.md#dedicated-gen-2-environments).